yunjae-kim/Quantum-LATTE/README.md

 # Quantum LATTE

 Quantum LATTE is a 2D molecular dynamics simulation of argon atoms interacting via the Lennard-Jones potential.
-It computes the velocity autocorrelation function (VACF) and phonon density of states (PDOS) using classical Newtonian mechanics.
+It computes the velocity autocorrelation function (VACF) and phonon density of states (DOS) using classical Newtonian mechanics.

 ---